 - Meat & Cheese Sandwiches; Greek Yogurt with Honey; Pears (from our own tree); Fresh Plums (from a friend)

-- Homemade Cream of Tomato Soup; Lettuce Salad with Homemade Ranch Dressing and Mexican Dressing; Store Bought Cookies
+- Homemade Cream of Tomato Soup (my recipe is similar to this one); Lettuce Salad with Homemade Ranch Dressing and Mexican Dressing; Store Bought Cookies

 - Various Leftovers; Green Beans; Chocolate Zucchini Sheet Cake